nevendyulgerov/get-image-orientation/README.md

 `getImageOrientation` returns the following fields:

 ### aspect
 `Number (int/float)`.
 This value represents the aspect of the image.
 It refers to the image height, when that image has a landscape orientation.
-When the image has a portrait orientation, it refers to its height.
+When the image has a portrait orientation, it refers to its width.
 Aspect is calculated by the formula `image.width / image.height`.

 ### ratio
 `String`.
 Represents the closest matching aspect ratio for the image.
 Available ratios are `2/3`, `1/1`, `4/3`, `16/10`, `5/3`, `16/9`, `21/9`.